-The field exploration to determine the engineering characteristics of the subsurface materials included a reconnaissance of the project site, drilling the borings, performing Standard Penetration Tests, and obtaining Split Barrel samples.
+The field exploration to determine the engineering characteristics of the subsurface materials included a reconnaissance of the project site, drilling /excavating the borings / test pits, performing Standard Penetration Tests, and obtaining Split Barrel / Test Pit samples.

-Fifteen soil test borings were drilled at the approximate locations shown on the Boring Location Plan, Plate 1, included in the Illustration section of this report.
-These borings were drilled to a depth of 15 feet each below the presently existing ground surface.
-Boring locations were selected by the project geotechnical engineer and established in the field by the drilling crew using normal taping procedures.
+Five soil test borings / test pits were drilled / excavated at the approximate locations shown on the Boring Location Plan, Plate 1, included in the Illustration section of this report.
+These borings / test pits were drilled / excavated to a depth of 12 feet each below the presently existing ground surface.
+Boring / test pit locations were selected by the project geotechnical engineer and established in the field by the drilling crew using normal taping procedures.